olivesgatech/mini-CURE-OR/README.md

 <b>Challenge Level</b><b>:</b>

-A number between [0, 5], where 0 indicates no challenge, 1 the least severe and 5 the most severe challenge.
+A number between 0 and 5, where 0 indicates no challenge, 1 the least severe and 5 the most severe challenge.
 Challenge type 1 (no challenge) and 10 (grayscale) has a level of 0 only.
 Challenge types 2 (resize) and 11 (grayscale resize) has 4 levels (1 through 4).
 All other challenges have levels 1 to 5.
 <h3></h3>

 ### Challenging Conditions Generation